Search

 In cold climates, once a home is electrified, its biggest electricity use in the home is space heating.
 We simulate energy bills in four regions of cold-climate U.S. states (using actual utility rates in those regions) under different home heating electrification scenarios and provide recommendations for policies and programs in those states to mitigate potential cost increases.
 The four states are among the most expensive in the United States for electrification and differ from most of the United States, where electrification is generally cost effective.
 We examine energy efficiency, electricity rates, fossil fuel rates, and novel financial strategies as potential solutions to mitigate energy bill increases.
 To encourage adoption, we suggest how to roll out solutions with the help of behavioral science principles.

-Heat pumps often reduce energy bills for natural gas users; always for oil and propane users
+Heat pumps always reduce energy bills for oil and propane users; can do so for natural gas with better rates

 In our simulations of annual energy bills in four cold-climate states, customers who were previously using fuel oil or propane for space heating saw, on average, noticeably lower bills when installing an efficient cold-climate heat pump.
 Although this finding is based on our simulations of four states, given similarities in rates and contexts, it likely applies to fuel oil and propane users across all or most cold-climate U.S. states (17% of fossil fuel–heated homes in these states).
-However, in three states we examined with very high electricity prices relative to natural gas prices, the average gas household saw energy bills increase after home heating electrification.
-We examined how rate structure changes and efficiency improvements could help keep energy bills down in these states.
+However, in all four states we examined with very high electricity prices relative to natural gas prices, the average gas household saw energy bills increase after home heating electrification.
+We examined how rate structure changes, efficiency improvements, and broader policy changes and investments could help keep energy bills down in these states.

 Ensuring electrification does not increase energy bills

-In Connecticut, the fuel oil and propane customers (representing a combined 45% of all residential buildings in the simulation set) can save money through electrification, but the ratio of electricity to gas price is so high that even a winter discount rate equivalent to Minnesota’s, along with efficiency upgrades, would still be insufficient to fully make up the difference in costs.
-Here, as in other states where electricity is much more expensive than gas, the state should consider deep public investment (not ratepayer-funded) in making electric power more affordable to its residents.
+In Maine and Connecticut, fuel oil and propane customers (representing a combined 41% of homes in Connecticut and 66% of homes in Maine in 2023) can save money through electrification.
+However, natural gas users switching to a heat pump for electrification would see bills increase.
+The ratio of electricity to gas price is too high to be overcome with rate structure or efficiency changes in these states.
+Here, as in other states where electricity is much more expensive than gas, the states should consider deep public investment (not ratepayer-funded) in making electric power more affordable to their residents.
 This could include taking on some costs of grid maintenance and upgrades, putting a price on carbon, or implementing clean heat standards that place performance requirements on all heating market actors.
-Fortunately, this type of electricity-gas price ratio is rare and gas prices are expected to naturally increase in the coming years relative to electricity.
+Fortunately, this high an electricity-gas price ratio is rare and gas prices are expected to naturally increase in the coming years relative to electricity.

 Behavioral strategies supporting residential electrification